stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-05-24-points-on-bugs.md

 work in the remaining sprints as well.

 Thus the 83 estimated story points account for only eighty percent of the remaining effort.
-And this can only be seen by separating the story points from the non-story points.
+And this can _only be seen by separating the story points from the non-story points_.
 Now the release projection looks more like:

 * (83.0*1.2)/21.0 = 4.7429
 * (83.0*1.2)/25.0 = 3.984

 That is, it would be more accurate to estimate that the release will be ready in four or five sprints.
-And if the product owner really wants to hit four sprints, then they'll need to cut around 25 points from the release.
+And if the product owner really wants to hit four sprints, then they'll need to cut around 25 points from the release to be on the safe side.